davidgroves/Python-VSCode-Template/README.md

 Extensions
 ==========

-See inside the `/template/` directory in this directory for an `extension.json` file.
-If this file is placed in your projects `.vscode` folder, the project will have my extensions as recommendations.
+See inside the `.vscode` directory in this directory.

-You can also manually search the VSCode store for the extension identifiers listed in that JSON document to install them manually.
+WRITE MORE HERE.

 Starting a New Project
 ======================